mskr/SPlisHSPlasH/doc/file_format.md

 ##### Emitters

 * maxEmitterParticles (int): Maximum number of particles the emitter generates.
 Note that reused particles (see below) are not counted here.
+Default is 10000.
 * emitterReuseParticles (bool):  Reuse particles if they are outside of the bounding box defined by emitterBoxMin, emitterBoxMax
 * emitterBoxMin (vec3): Minimum coordinates of an axis-aligned box (used in combination with emitterReuseParticles)
 * emitterBoxMax (vec3): Maximum coordinates of an axis-aligned box (used in combination with emitterReuseParticles)